 Just because we work in an industry that isn’t always the fanciest doesn’t mean we can’t prepare professional looking documents.

 Take the time and prepare a professional looking report.
 It will go a long way to getting your client to appreciate the report.
+Add images and graphs where you can to help simplify the communication of data.
+Things such as pie charts and bar graphs are always useful.

 Below are a few links to some additional resources to help you prepare your reports: